Where do you enter insurance in the tax return?

 FAQ

-Where are insurances recorded in the tax return?
+Where are insurance premiums entered in the tax return?

-Deductible expenses primarily include precautionary contributions such as health and long-term care insurance (basic), unemployment insurance, liability insurance, accident and disability insurance, as well as retirement contributions (e.g., statutory pension, Rürup, Riester).
-Work-related insurance can be deducted as business expenses.
+Primarily deductible are provision expenses such as contributions to health and long-term care insurance (basic), unemployment insurance, personal liability insurance, accident and disability insurance, as well as retirement contributions (e.g. statutory pension, Rürup, Riester).
+Work-related insurance policies are deductible as income-related expenses.

-What is the difference between deductible expenses and special expenses for insurance?
+What is the difference between income-related expenses and special expenses for insurance?

-Special expenses (usually entered in the pension expenses section) are private expenditure for provisions that receive tax benefits, often with maximum limits.
-Income-related expenses (section N) are professional expenses and can generally be deducted without limit, provided they exceed the employee lump sum amount.
+Special expenses (usually Annex Vorsorgeaufwand) are private expenses for provision for old age that receive tax relief, often subject to maximum amounts.
+Work-related expenses (Annex N) are expenses incurred for professional reasons and can generally be deducted without limit, provided they exceed the employee lump sum allowance.

-Can I deduct my household insurance from tax?
+Can I deduct my contents insurance from my taxes?

-Generally, no. Household insurance is a property insurance and does not count as deductible preventive expenses.
-An exception exists if you have a tax-recognized home office; in that case, a portion of the costs can be deductible as business expenses or operating expenses.
+As a rule, no. Contents insurance is a property insurance policy and does not count as deductible provision expenses.
+There is an exception if you have a home office that is recognised for tax purposes; in that case, a portion of the costs may be deductible as employment expenses or business expenses.

-Do I need to submit evidence for my insurance contributions with the tax return?
+Do I need to submit proof of my insurance contributions with my tax return?

-No, since the introduction of the obligation to retain receipts, you no longer need to submit them directly with the tax return.
-However, the tax office may request the documentation if necessary.
-Therefore, you should carefully keep all relevant documents and contribution certificates.
+No, since the introduction of the receipt retention requirement, you no longer have to submit the receipts directly with your tax return.
+However, the tax office can request the supporting documents if necessary.
+Therefore, you should keep all relevant documents and contribution certificates carefully.

-Where do I enter dental insurance in the tax return?
+Where do I enter supplementary dental insurance in my tax return?

-Contributions to supplementary dental insurance can be entered as other precautionary expenses in the form Vorsorgeaufwand, provided that the maximum amount of 1,900 euros (for employees) or 2,800 euros (for self-employed) has not yet been exhausted by other insurances such as basic health and long-term care insurance.
+Contributions to supplementary dental insurance can be entered as other precautionary expenses in the Vorsorgeaufwand schedule, provided the maximum amount of EUR 1,900 (for employees) or EUR 2,800 (for self-employed persons) has not already been exhausted by other insurance policies such as basic health insurance and long-term care insurance.

 Subscribe to our newsletter